 How do I get found in local search results?

-Before we do though, here’s a brief overview of what we will get into:
+Here’s a brief overview of what we will get into:

 Optimize your website